alexfernandez/prototypes/README.md

     var prototypes = require('prototypes');

-This last form is required if you use any of the exported object functions.
+This last form is only required if you use any of the exported functions, which should be seldom the case.

 ## String Prototypes